platformatic/platformatic/docs/db/plugin.md

 Once the config file is set up, you can write your plugin to extend Platformatic DB API or write your custom business logic.

-You should export an async `function` which receives a parameters
+You should export an async `function` which receives a parameters:

-- `app` (`FastifyInstance`) that is the main fastify [instance](https://www.fastify.io/docs/latest/Reference/Server/#instance) running Platformatic DB
+- `app` (`FastifyInstance`) the main Fastify [instance](https://www.fastify.io/docs/latest/Reference/Server/#instance) running Platformatic DB.
-- `opts` all the options specified in the config file after `path` -
+- `opts` all the options specified in the config file after `path`.
+-
-You can always access Platformatic [data mapper](/reference/sql-mapper/introduction.md) through `app.platformatic` property.
+You can always access Platformatic [data mapper](../packages/sql-mapper/overview.md) through `app.platformatic` property.

-:::info
-To make sure that a user has the appropriate set of permissions to perform any action on an entity the `context` should be passed to the `entity mapper` operation like this:
+## Context Integration in Plugin Operations

+To ensure robust authorization and data management, it's important to pass the `context` object to the `entity mapper`.
+This `context` includes user-specific data, permissions, and other parameters that influence how data operations are executed.

+Here's how you can integrate context into your plugin:

 ```js
 app.post('/', async (req, reply) => {